 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 11 residents per square mile, is less crowded than 96.9% of all U.S. neighborhoods. is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 11 people per square mile living here, this neighborhood is less crowded than 96.9% of America.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 In a nation where 1 out of every 4 children lives in poverty, the neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-Did you know that the neighborhood has more English and Lithuanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more English ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 35.8% of this neighborhood's residents have English ancestry and 1.9% have Lithuanian ancestry.
+In fact, 35.8% of this neighborhood's residents have English ancestry.

 is also pretty special linguistically.
 Significantly, 7.0% of its residents five years old and above primarily speak Italian at home.
 While this may seem like a small percentage, it is higher than 95.9% of the neighborhoods in America.

-The neighbors in the neighborhood in Davis are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 40.1% of the neighborhoods in America.
+The neighbors in the neighborhood in Davis are lower-middle income, making it a below average income neighborhood.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 61.8% of U.S. neighborhoods.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In the neighborhood, 43.3% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 25.1% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (20.3%), and 10.4% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the neighborhood, 45.9% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 26.5% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (19.4%), and 14.1% in government jobs, whether they are in local, state, or federal positions.

 In the neighborhood in Davis, NC, residents most commonly identify their ethnicity or ancestry as English (35.8%).
-There are also a number of people of German ancestry (9.7%), and residents who report Irish roots (8.1%), and some of the residents are also of Italian ancestry (6.3%), along with some French ancestry residents (3.2%), among others.
+There are also a number of people of German ancestry (18.6%), and residents who report Irish roots (13.4%), and some of the residents are also of French ancestry (3.5%), along with some Italian ancestry residents (1.7%), among others.